Dedicated with love to

 Every so often she’d want to just take a drive in her blue Chevy Malibu, with no particular destination.
 As a side note, I will say this is the same bomber V8 rig we would cruise around in during high school, occasioned by frequent alcohol-fueled escapades.
 But mom, under pressures we didn’t begin to grasp, would just want to take a simple drive.
 This was something people would do before all of the modern entertainment options.
 It harkened to the days when the automobile was still a novelty.
 One such time, in a blizzard, we ran out of gas up on the Highland Park loop.
 She was always running out of gas, or getting lost, or forgetting where she parked her car in the Mall lot.
 For as book smart as she was, she was absentminded and had a dreamy aspect.
 These qualities were charming to other people, but to us kids they were a little embarrassing.

-Near the end of my mom’s life, when she had moved out to California to be with her grand kids, I told her I’d write this story.
+Near the end of my mom’s life, she had moved out to California to be with grand kids.
+I told her then that I’d write this story.
 She would have loved to read it.
-For a long time I didn’t think much of our family story.
+To be honest, I didn't get along with her a lot of the time.
+I resented her advise, and she didn't approve of my circuitous life path.
+And actually, I didn’t think much of our family story.
 Maybe a young man doesn’t know how to appreciate things passed down.
 But when mortality starts whispering in his ear, he comes to see his small part in a much longer chain, most of which is obscured and forgotten.
 And so he tells the story of that little piece of the chain, and in doing so, draws a map back to his own self.

 I have documented these recipes to honor mom, grandma, and aunt LaVerne, a tribute to how hard they worked to give us a good life.
 The older I get, the more I treasure the food and memories of Pittsburgh and the times we had growing up.
 It seems like we’re so far from those times now.
 I am coming to realize all you really own are your stories.
 Bloodlines and food.
 Appetite is remembrance.
 In the end, food may be the best artifact we have for reckoning back into the past.